-13.6 - Suspending the Active Nymi Band for a User
+12.4 - Suspending the Active Nymi Band for a User

 Suspending the Nymi Band disables the ability of the assigned user to use the Nymi Band to complete authentication tasks.
 For example, the user cannot tap the Nymi Band to perform an e-signature or unlock a terminal session.
 Biometric authentication will continue to work for the user until you perform a Delete User Data process on the Nymi Band.
-See the section Deleting User Data for more information.
+See the Nymi Band User Guide for more information about how to perform the Delete User Data process in the for more information.